National Pan-Hellenic Council

 The National Pan-Hellenic Council (NPHC) is comprised of historically African-American fraternities and sororities on the campus of Iowa State University.
 Under NPHC, fraternities and sororities unite to participate in community service and philanthropic activities that include: highway clean-up, Boys and Girls Club and Habitat for Humanity.
 NPHC also participates in leadership programs, formal balls, informational sessions, and socials to both support communication among chapters and improve campus minority relations.

 Everything You Need to Know

-Iowa State University is home to six of the nine NPHC Organizations, which are often called the "Divine Nine."
+Iowa State University is home to eight of the nine NPHC Organizations, which are often called the "Divine Nine."
 This is a collaborative organization of historically African-American international Greek-lettered fraternities and sororities.
 Each organization was established on the tenets of brotherhood/sisterhood, high scholarship, leadership and service to others.
 ISU NPHC is home to two fraternities and all four sororities.
 The National Pan-Hellenic Council elects peers to serve in leadership roles to further the vision and mission of the NPHC organizations.
 These leaders promote scholarship, leadership and service to others through collaborative events, cultural awareness and promote other organizations and their events in their chapter, along with promoting University events.
 Collaboration with the Collegiate Panhellenic Council, Interfraternity Council and Multicultural Greek Council is an important way to promote the values and history of NPHC.